zccz14/examiner-setup-script/README.md

 All server related configuration entries are set in files matching `./config/server-*`.

-* Setup Scripts
+* Server Scripts
-Setup scripts are used for installation and configurations of various services required to host an examination.
+Server scripts are used for installation and configurations of various services required to host an examination.

 * Examination Scheduling Scripts